asabaylus/react-command-palette/README.md

 * ```display``` one of "modal" or "inline", when set to "modal" the command palette is rendered centered inside a modal.
 When set to "inline", it is render inline with other page content.
 Defaults to "modal".

 * ```header``` a _string_ or a _React.ComponentType_ which provides a helpful description for the usage of the command palette.
 The component is displayed at the top of the command palette.
-The header is not displayed by default. see: examples/sampleInstruction.js for reference
+The header is not displayed by default. see: examples/sampleInstruction.js for reference.

 * ```closeOnSelect``` a _boolean_, when set to true the command palette will close immediateley when the user makes a selection.
 Defaults to "false".

 * ```placeholder``` a _string_ that contains a short text description which is displayed inside the the input field until the user provides input.
 Defaults to "Type a command".

 * ```hotKeys``` a _string_ that contains a keyboard shortcut for opening/closing the palette.
 Defaults to "_command+shift+p_".
 Uses [mousetrap key combos](https://craig.is/killing/mice)

+* ```defaultInputValue``` a _string_ that determines the value of the text in the input field.
+By default the defaultInputValue is an empty string.

 * ```options``` options controls how fuzzy search is configured.
 Note: use at your own risk, this is likley to change in the future.
 The search options are derived from these [fuzzysort options](https://github.com/farzher/fuzzysort#options).
 However the command palette options prop must have the following values included to function correctly: